plone/nick/docs/contribute.md

 ---
-nav_order: 4
+nav_order: 7
 permalink: /contribute
 ---

 # Contribute

-I'm really glad you're reading this, because we could use some volunteers to help this project forward!
+I'm really glad you're reading this, because contributions are always welcome!

-Here are some important resources you can use get get familiar with Nick:
+Here are some important resources you can use to get familiar with Nick:

 - [Official Website](https://nickcms.org) contains generic information
 - [Documentation](https://docs.nickcms.org) has our Rest API documentation